mnm-54/moodle-atto_linktext/README.md

 # Moodle atto-linktext plugin

-- This atto plugin can be used to anchor tag links
+- This atto plugin can be used to create anchor tag links

-## Functionality
+## Functionality:

 - separate input field for href, title and value
 - opens link in new tab

-## QUICK INSTALL
+## Quick Install:

 - Put this entire directory at: